Richard W. Petersen, FACHE

 Judy serves as the chair of the National Education and Learning Committee.
 She is an active member of the Voluntary Hospitals of America Human Resources Affinity Group, Society of Human Resources Professionals and Human Resources Advisory Group.

-Senior Vice President, Patient Services and Chief Nursing Officer
+Senior Vice President, Patient Services & Chief Nursing Officer

 Marge Wiggins is Senior Vice President of Nursing & Chief Nursing Officer of MMC, as well as Chief Nurse Executive of MaineHealth.
 An Adjunct Faculty in USM's School of Nursing, Marge has published numerous articles and several book chapters on care delivery models.
 She led MMC's development of the evidence-based Partnership Care Delivery Model, and consulted in the US and abroad on the topic.
 She served on several committees for the American Association of Colleges of Nursing's efforts to implement the Clinical Nurse Leader role and delivered nearly 40 presentations in 14 states.
 Marge maintains membership in several professional organizations, including American Organization of Nurse Executives, Organization of Maine Nurse Executives, Council for the Advancement of Nursing Science-Eastern Nurses Research Society, and the Clinical Nurse Leader Association.

-Senior Vice President, Patient Services and Chief Nursing Officer
+Senior Vice President, Chief Quality & Safety Officer